 Parents are asked to walk their students into the main parish hall at St. Stephen's where we will gather and finish each day.
 Parents also must come to the building to pick up their campers at the end of the day.
 You may drop off your child as early as 8:30am for camp, but no earlier as there may not be a supervising adult present.

 The teachers have no office space at St. Stephen’s, and they will leave soon after 3:00, so please pick up your children on time!
 We offer additional supervision from 3-5pm each day.

-On the final day of camp, we will have special activities, including the theory bee and a pizza party.
-Our Camp Concert will take place at 3:30pm on Saturday, August 4 in St. Stephen’s Sanctuary.
+On the final day of camp, Saturday, we will have dress rehearsals, special activities, including a theory bee and a pizza party.
+Our Camp Concert will take place at 3:00 pm in St. Stephen’s Sanctuary.
 Campers will wear their camp t-shirt for the concert.

 Please note: Students are assigned to ensembles based on ability level, not age.

 A: Students currently in a DUSS ensemble do not need to audition.

 Students not currently participating in DUSS ensembles: please send a video recording by uploading to your Google Drive and share it with firstname.lastname@example.org, or upload your video to YouTube on the private setting and share the link with email@example.com.
 The video should include a scale and a solo piece which best demonstrates your ability.
 (High quality cell phone videos are fine).
 Please refer to the audition requirements for our ensembles.
 Deadline: May 15, 2022.
 Early submissions are welcome and encouraged for fast feedback!

 - Violin and Cello Choirs: For more information about auditioning for this level level, please see the descriptions of the Violin Choir I, II and III and Cello Choir choir on our ensembles page.
 Violin students must have at least 2 years of experience and have completed at least 1 year of Violin Choir 1, or the equivalent.